Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 </tr>
 </table>

+***Important Note:***
+**The branch input cannot have the same name as the input tag, or any other tag present!**
+This will cause the commit push to crash!
+It is recommended to have the branch name be `<tag>-changelog` to make it easily differentiable, and to avoid problems!

 **There are two parts to the changelog:**
 - Changelog Sections: These provide a seperated and neat list of the changes that have occurred.
 - Commit List: This is a commit list, that is sorted by date, and is filtered.